ucsffrancislab/PhIP-Seq/DEV_NOTES.md

 *NOTE : This threshold file only has thresholds for 206 viruses while the reference contains more than 440.*

-*QUESTION : Why only have of the viruses in thresholds?
+*QUESTION : Why only half of the viruses in thresholds?
 Other irrelevant?*

 *QUESTION : How were the thresholds computed?
 They appear to be in a ratio of 250 peptides to threshold of 1*